-Activity Evidence that supports this approach Challenge number(s) addressed Trips/Reside ntial/Sports clubs.
-Music tuition £5500 Many of our children will not experience being away from home.
+Activity Evidence that supports this approach Challenge number(s) addressed Trips/Reside ntial/School Uniform/Spor Many of our children will not experience being away from home.
 We pay 50% of residentials and trips to embed learning and provide the children will different experiences.
+1 ts clubs.
+Music tuition £5000 Having a school uniform has been shown to have a positive effect on self-esteem, identify and in turn behaviour.
+Children will know what it means to be ready to learn and will take pride in their appearance.
 Additionally, after school sports clubs or music tuition opportunities should be accessible to all children.
 EEF Research on Sports attendance.
 Average +1 months progress The average impact of the engaging in physical activity interventions and approaches is about an additional one month's progress over the course of a year.
 The variability in effects suggests that the quality of the programme and the emphasis on, or connection with, academic learning may make more difference than the specific type of approach or sporting activities involved.
 Participating in sports and physical activity is likely to have wider health and social benefits.
 There are wider benefits from regular physical activity in terms of physical development, health and wellbeing as well as other potential benefits have been reported such as improved attendance.
-1 Animals - £3000 We recognise many of our pupil premium and children lack opportunities to develop life skills in a real-life context.
+One of the key lessons learned in the Closing the Attainment Gap document produced by the EEF is that essential life skills (character) are important in determining life chances.
+In 2019 PP pupils outperformed non-PP pupils nationally but to build cultural capital, pupils not only need knowledge, they also need attitudes, tastes, values and language, which the above, can provide.
+Animals - £3000 We recognise many of our pupil premium and children lack opportunities to develop life skills in a real-life context.
 We are developing an animal enclosure to house goats.
 This will provide children with SEMH needs to develop skills outside of the classroom.
-This will be part of an outdoor education cycle Child Mind Institute Research on using animals as a form of therapy Animals can really help children who have issues like autism, ADHD, learning disabilities, sensory processing challenges and anxiety.
+This will be part of an outdoor education cycle 1 Child Mind Institute Research on using animals as a form of therapy Animals can really help children who have issues like autism, ADHD, learning disabilities, sensory processing challenges and anxiety.
 Connecting with an animal can help kids feel grounded and keep them from getting upset in tough situations.
 Service dogs can go anywhere and can make kids who are terrified of places like the doctor or dentist much calmer.
 Animals can even be part of a kid's therapy.
-1 Provision Maps Edukey pupil premium bolt on £375 Monitoring attendance, provisions, interventions and family support for all of our Pupil Premium families is a key part in ensuring academic progress.
+Provision Maps Edukey pupil premium bolt on Monitoring attendance, provisions, interventions and family support for all of our Pupil Premium families is a key part in ensuring academic progress.
 Buying into additional services through our SEN data provider will allow us to do this better.
-1
+1 £375

-Total budgeted cost: £ 86659
+Total budgeted cost: £ 91659